Meeting Planner AV Guide to Audio

 For large-scale general sessions or outdoor events for 1000+, it is important to consider audio speaker type, location, and coverage.
 Ask your AV partner to note where loudspeakers will be located on the event diagram.
 Also, ask your AV partner to tune the room by setting up speakers correctly and checking for hot spots or dead spots.

 Fill speakers can help fill the dead spots.
 Again, insist on rehearsals to ensure presenters are heard clearly from all angles.
 These point-and-shoot speakers can be the difference between a section of the audience’s ability to hear the presenter clearly or be left to interpret the muddled reverberation from the stage loudspeakers.

-Sometimes speakers located near the stage are not able to reach the back of the room or venue so the quality of sound will be muffled or lost.
+Sometimes speakers located near the stage are not able to reach the back of the room or venue, so the quality of sound will be muffled or lost.
 It is recommended to add time-aligned delay speakers for reaching further from the stage so the audience can hear in real-time what is seen on stage.
-This can be compared to when a video is buffering on YouTube and the sound isn’t matching the singer on the video.
+This can be compared to when a video is buffering on YouTube, and the sound isn’t matching the singer on the video.

 If the stage has hung line arrays above it, then it is unlikely that you’ll need delay speakers due to the way these J-shaped speaker arrangements are set to provide the same audio levels to different distances from the stage.

 Another type of speaker that may be important to your presenter is the stage monitors.
-The regular sound system is directed out towards the audience so when a presenter is fielding questions from the audience it may be hard to hear.
+The regular sound system is directed out towards the audience, so when a presenter is fielding questions from the audience, it may be hard to hear.
 Here is where monitor speakers come into play.
-The speakers are set up usually on the front of the stage facing the presenter allowing them to also hear the questions or music, as well as their voice.
+The speakers are usually set up on the front of the stage facing the presenter allowing them also to hear the questions or music, as well as their voice.

 Brightspot tip: tune the room